zeal18/transform/docs/source/patchers/redundant-fields.rst

 ============================

-When patch case class contains a field that does not exist in patched object, Chimney will not be able to generate patcher.
+When patch case class contains a field that does not exist in patched object, the Transform will not be able to generate patcher.

 .. code-block:: scala